Video by the Center for Conservation Biology (cccbbirds.org): Shorebird flock just offshore near the Rio Pacora, Panama.

 Listen for yourself!
 Copper River Delta Shorebird Festival on the air!

-Our own Erin Cooper, USFW Biologist, was a guest on KSKA Public Radio talking about the shorebirds, migration and the 2015 festival.
+Our own Erin Cooper, USFS Biologist, was a guest on KSKA Public Radio talking about the shorebirds, migration and the 2015 festival.
 Take a listen:

 The great cordova birding challenge - bird here, now!